 Dan de Lions

 After eight hours of surgery, the mass was completely resected.
-During this surgery, my medical team discovered the mass was a cancerous tumor known as Medulloblastoma, an ominous, spooky name.
-Edgy even.
+During this surgery, my medical team discovered the mass was a cancerous tumor known as Medulloblastoma (scary name).
 This cancer exists in the brain and spine.
 Devastated and terrified, my family and I prepared for the worst.
-I took it as a personal attack from a cruel, criminal bully who had no idea who he was messing with.
+I took it as a personal attack from a cruel, cowardly, criminal bully who had no idea who he was messing with.

 The best decision made was to seek treatment at The Preston Robert Tisch Brain Tumor Center at Duke Hospital.
 As a preventive measure, a plan of radiation to the brain and spine was put into action.
 Two years later, a recurrence in my bones called for intensive chemo therapy and localized radiation.
 Finally, after another bout with bone cancer and a year of leukemia, I am in remission, feeling good and happily married to the woman who's been right next me since 2011.

-Once, while either being carted or wheeled through Duke, I had my first sighting of children no older than 10 years old battling brain cancer and taking on chemo and full brain and spine radiation.
-If ever there was a moment of complete shock and sadness and horror and rage, this was it.
+Once, while either being carted or wheeled through Duke, I had my first sighting of children no older than 10 battling brain cancer and taking on chemo and full brain and spine radiation.
+If ever there was a moment of complete shock, sadness, horror,and rage; this was it.

-I was twenty-seven and to be honest, had lived a pretty charmed life.
+I was twenty-seven when this all started.
+And to be honest, I had lived a pretty charmed life.
 These babies, these kids, knew nothing of normality.
-Instead of playdates, preschool, Christmas pageants, swimming, they knew chemo, vomit, hair loss, needles, tears and pain.
+Instead of playdates, preschool, Christmas pageants and swim meets, they knew chemo, vomit, hair loss, needles, tears and pain.
 I can accept myself taking a beating from brain cancer, but not the little ones.

 Things are happening at The Tisch Center that are changing the face of brain cancer, and the faces of those suffering from its ravages.
 Help them help those in need and those in pain.
 Help the doctors, surgeons and researches at Duke Hospital eradicate brain cancer.